Ultimate Oahu Budget Guide: 27 Free Things to Do in Paradise!

 The view from the top of Diamondhead is amazing in every direction.

-Drive to the interior of the crater, and see the military history sites, or make the strenuous but scenic hike to the top to see this stunning view.
-Cost is $5.00 per carload, or $1.00 per person.
+Diamondhead is the iconic Oahu natural wonder, defining the profile of the island.
+You can drive to the interior of the crater, explore the information kiosks and exhibits, see the military history sites, or make the strenuous but scenic hike to the top to see this stunning view.
+Cost is $25.00 per carload, or $5.00 per person.

 Feel the spirit of peace at the Byodo-In Temple